 - Avoid fatty foods: Eat well-balanced meals that are low in fat and cholesterol.
 Include several daily servings of fruits and vegetables.
 Adding fish to your diet at least twice a week may be helpful.
 However, do not eat fried fish.

-- Get regular physical activity.
-Exercise with moderate intensity (e.g., brisk walking) 5 days a week for 30 minutes a day if you are at a healthy weight.
-For weight loss, exercise for 60 - 90 minutes a day.
-Talk to your doctor before starting a new exercise plan, especially if you have been diagnosed with heart disease or you have ever had a heart attack.
+- Get regular physical activity: Exercise with moderate intensity (such as brisk walking) 5 days a week for 30 minutes a day if you are at a healthy weight.
+For weight loss, exercise for 60 to 90 minutes a day.
+Talk to your provider before starting a new exercise plan, especially if you have been diagnosed with heart disease or you have ever had a heart attack.